Article

 3. Boost your investment returns

-Another important benefit of investment trusts is the option to borrow to invest, also known as ‘gearing’.
+Another important benefit of some investment trusts is the option to borrow money to invest, also known as ‘gearing’.
 This generally increases the volatility of a trust’s asset value – and share price – which can mean a boost to returns in a rising market.
-However, the opposite is generally the case in a falling market and, if not carefully managed, a Trust can become burdened with expensive borrowing arrangements.
+However, the opposite is generally the case in a falling market and, if not carefully managed, a Trust can become burdened with expensive arrangements for borrowing money.

 4. Smooth out income